s4zong/extract_COVID19_events_from_Twitter/shared_task/README.md

                            'part2-where.Response': ['Australia']}}]
 ```

 We will use `eval.py` to evaluate the system performance.
+System predictions will be compared against the golden annotations.
 Evaluations will only be done for chunks other than "Not Specified".

 ```angular2
 python evaluation.py -p PATH_TO_YOUR_PREDICTION.jsonl